devatiq/abcbiz-addons/readme.txt

 = 1.10 - 16 October 2024 =
 - 3 new widgets added with multiple layouts
-- Plugin re-branded to PrimeKit
+- Plugin re-branded from ABCBiz to PrimeKit

 = 1.0.9 - 29 September 2024 =
 - 5 new widgets added